 They perform Granger causality tests for the pairs of variables assumed to be causally related by the ABCT.
 The number of observations ranges between 111 and 119 (decreasing when lags increase).
 The causality of MONEY on ΔYIELD, presented in Table 7-4, shows no consistent causal relationship as hypothesized, as indicated by the F-statistics which oscillate between 0.7 and 1.7, most of them between 1.05 and 1.30.
 There is no reverse causality either, as ΔYIELD does not cause MONEY except at lag=1 for MONEY.
 The causal relationship of ΔYIELD on LABOUR is established, in Table 7-5, at 1% and 5% level except at lag=2 for LABOUR where it is significant at 10%.
 There is no reverse causality, as virtually all specifications are non-significant for LABOUR causing ΔYIELD, and only 3 lags reach significance at the 10% level.
 Table 7-6 shows that ΔYIELD Granger-cause I/C ratio, as most lags reach significance at 5% and 1% level.
 The absence of reverse causality is suggested by the F-stats showing significance only for the four last lags (i.e., seven to ten lags).
 According to the authors, "This might be explained as a logical feedback loop where an "artificial" set interest rate affects agents to change their behaviour which in turn affect the same market interest rates" (p.
 73).
 As seen in Table 7-7, ΔYIELD does not cause PRICES, the F-stats range between 0.5 and 1.07.
 However, PRICES may cause YIELD, 5 specifications show significance, 3 others are significant at 10% level, the remaining 2 specifications are not significant at all.
 According to the authors, "The causal relationship from PRICES to ΔYIELD could indicate a feedback loop from the price information in the market back to demand-led changes in interest rates.
 Such feedback loops are not uncommon considering events as overreactions or changing perceptions and expectations due to changes in price levels." (p.
 74).

 A correlation matrix of the variables, at different (quarterly) lags, is presented in Table 7-2.
-The correlation between MONEY and ΔYIELD is positive in early periods, and then become negative between quarters 7 and 20, and turn positive again at quarters 22-24.
+The correlation between MONEY and ΔYIELD is positive in early periods, and then becomes negative between quarters 7 and 20, and turns positive again at quarters 22-24.
 The correlations are meaningful only at quarters 0-2, 12-18, 22-24.
-The ABCT predicts this behavior, that is, monetary schocks initially cause a steeper yield curve, before a reversal occurs at the end of the expansionary phase. ΔYIELD and LABOUR shows initially a null correlation, but increases steadily, peaks at 0.37 at quarter 8, and then diminishing steadily, becoming negative at quarter 18.
-Only quarters 2-15 shows meaningful correlations.
-This is coherent with the ABCT's story that a steeper yield curve causes resources to be reallocated toward early stages, but then reverse at the onset of the recession. ΔYIELD and I/C have initially a negative (weak) correlation but increases steadily, reaching 0.57 at quarter 12 and then declines steadily, becomes negative at quarter 21.
+The ABCT predicts this behavior, that is, monetary shocks initially cause a steeper yield curve, before a reversal occurs at the end of the expansionary phase. ΔYIELD and LABOUR show initially a null correlation, but increases steadily, peaks at 0.37 at quarter 8, and then diminishes steadily, becoming negative at quarter 18.
+Only quarters 2-15 show meaningful correlations.
+This is coherent with the ABCT’s story that a steeper yield curve causes resources to be reallocated toward early stages, but then reverse at the onset of the recession. ΔYIELD and I/C have initially a negative (weak) correlation but increases steadily, reaching 0.57 at quarter 12 and then declines steadily, becoming negative at quarter 21.
 The correlations are meaningful at quarters 3-18 and 22-24.
 This pattern is also predicted by the ABCT, since steeper yield curve is supposed to cause higher degree of investment relative to consumption and this trend reverses at the end of the expansionary phase. ΔYIELD and PRICES have an initially low correlation but there is a steady increase in correlation, becomes positive at quarter 3, meaningful at quarter 7, peaks at quarter 11 with r=0.21 and then declines steadily, becomes negative starting at quarter 19.
 Only quarters 7-15 and 21-24 have meaningful correlations.
 The pattern confirms ABCT in the sense that it predicts an increasing trend in PPI/CPI ratio at the beginning but a decreasing trend in PPI/CPI ratio at the end.

 Table 7-8 shows the intercorrelation between the independent variables.
 PRICES correlate at 0.3232 and -0.1400 with I/C and LABOUR, respectively, and LABOUR and I/C are correlated at 0.4804.

-Their table 7-9 shows that the correlation between PPI/CPI ratio and GDP is positive and inceases with lags, until quarters 8-9 where the size of correlation declines, turns negative at quarters 15-16, and stagnates after.
+Their table 7-9 shows that the correlation between PPI/CPI ratio and GDP is positive and increases with lags, until quarters 8-9 where the size of correlation declines, turns negative at quarters 15-16, and stagnates after.
 The story highlighted in the ABCT was that capital goods production increases relatively more at the beginning of the cycle before a reversal occurs due to a later rise in consumer products when the production of new consumer goods will arrive at a slower pace due to the productive resources in late stages that are being withdrawn and used in early stages (Huerta de Soto, 2009).
 This is what we see in the data.
-The correlation between I/C and GDP is positive and strong but decline linearly with lags, becomes zero at quarters 12-13, and becomes increasingly negative after.
-This is consisten with the idea that I/C positively affects GDP at the beginning of the cycle and negative effect at the end of the cycle.
+The correlation between I/C and GDP is positive and strong but declines linearly with lags, becomes zero at quarters 12-13, and becomes increasingly negative after.
+This is consistent with the idea that I/C positively affects GDP at the beginning of the cycle and negative effect at the end of the cycle.
 Similar pattern is seen for the correlation between LABOUR and GDP except that it turns negative at quarters 10-11.
 This, again, fits the story that a higher early/late labour ratio manifests itself at the beginning of the cycle but falls gradually during the cycle.

 Table 7-10 shows multiple regression where causal relationships are assumed to be instant (no time lags).
 The number of observations is 121.
 There is a significant F-test=20.0610 for the model with Pearson R=0.5828 and R²=0.3227.
 The PRICES variable has a too large p-value (0.2110).
 I/C and LABOUR show a positive coefficient.
 Thus, an increase in GDP can be explained by increased levels of investment/consumption ratio as well as increased ratio of early/late stage labour, and increased ratio PPI/CPI (although the effect size is likely to be weak).
 With regard to PPI/CPI ratio, the authors noted : "This contributes to justify Mises' abandonment from the focus where pro-cyclical price movements account for the cycle.
 Keeler also considers that "there may be no general hypothesis that can be stated about these relative prices during the phases of the cycle".
 However, current prices and expectations about future prices act as important market information which affects behaviour during the cycle." (pp. 81-82).

 Due to the difference between sub-periods, a new regression is run for the last two sub-periods (1989-2009, with 81 observations).
 Table 7-11 shows that the F-value, the Pearson R and R² increase dramatically.
-I/C ratio has a greater effect than before, but LABOUR has weaker effect.
+I/C ratio has a greater effect than before, but LABOUR has a weaker effect.
 PRICES variable has probably a weak effect on GDP, once again.
 To explain the weaker effect of LABOUR, the authors suppose that I/C just accounts solely for most of the variations of GDP in this model.

-Why relative prices do not affect meaningfully GDP is a question worth investigating.
+Why relative prices do not affect GDP meaningfully is a question worth investigating.
 The authors stated (p.
 78) that Norway is an open raw material economy, which makes it sensitive to international disturbances.
 As a result, Figure 7-5 shows no relationship over time between relative prices and GDP.
 One would wonder if the reason why relative prices have been found to be weakly related to GDP in previous studies is due to similar reasons.

 The conclusion of the authors is surprising.
 They conclude in favor of the ABCT while in fact their own result suggests a rejection of the theory (although the correlational analyses strongly support the ABCT).
 As explained by Carilli & Dempster (2008), if the ABCT would be confirmed, each part of the mechanisms must be true.
 As seen above, M0 does not Granger cause yield.
 Hasty conclusion is not justified, however.
 As Selleby & Helmersson (2009) showed, the use of different money aggregates (e.g., M0 versus M4) can produce different results.
 M0 (a more liquid measure of money) tends to increase consumption/investment ratio while M4 (a less liquid measure of money) tends to decrease the ratio.
 It would have been more informative to compare the results by using different measures of money supply (see, e.g., Sechrest, 2004).
 Another possibility is method.
 As we will see, Russell & Langemeier (2014) report results that depend on the choice of statistical methods.